Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: Simulation Setup and Results Analysis

 \subsection{Simulation Setup}

-To characterize the simulated MC system, we define the parameter \( t_p = \frac{d^2}{6D} \), which denotes the time at which the molecular concentration peaks at the receiver.
-A dataset consisting of 4,000,000 randomly generated binary symbols (“0” or “1”) was created, and we followed the steps outlined in Section III to complete the data preprocessing.
-The dataset was then split into training, validation, and test sets in a $60\%$, $20\%$, and $20\%$ ratio.
-This preprocessed dataset is utilized to train an LSTM-based detection system in a supervised manner.
-Within this system, a FDE is embedded and adaptively optimized.
-The learnable parameters subject to optimization include the equalizer coefficients, collectively denoted as
+Based on the system model, we generate a dataset with 4,000,000 randomly generated binary symbols (“0” or “1”) and perform data pre-processing as described in Section~III.~B. The resulting dataset is divided into training, validation, and test sets with ratios of $60\%$, $20\%$, and $20\%$, respectively.
+This preprocessed data is used to train an LSTM-based detection system in a supervised manner.
+Since the input features are in the frequency domain, the LSTM effectively functions as a learnable FDE, whose trainable parameters can be expressed as

-where \( W_f \), \( W_i \), and \( W_c \) represent the weight matrices corresponding to the forget gate, input gate, and cell state of the LSTM, respectively.
-This optimization is performed without explicit CSI.
-The binary cross-entropy (BCE) loss function is adopted to quantify the detection accuracy by measuring the discrepancy between the equalizer’s output probability \( p_\ell \) and the true transmitted bit \( b_\ell \).
-The loss function is defined as
+where \( \mathbf{W}_f \), \( \mathbf{W}_i \), \( \mathbf{W}_c \), and \( \mathbf{W}_o \) denote the input weight matrices associated with the forget gate, input gate, cell-state update, and output gate of the LSTM, respectively.
+The analysis focuses on this subset of parameters for simplicity, while other components of the full LSTM model are not explicitly included.

-To minimize the loss function \( \mathcal{L} \) with respect to the parameters \( W \), the gradient \( \nabla_W \mathcal{L} \) must be computed.
-This gradient is a vector containing the partial derivatives of the loss with respect to each parameter in \(W\), indicating the direction in which to adjust the weights to most effectively minimize the loss.

-Given the temporal nature of the LSTM processing sequential data, the standard backpropagation algorithm is extended to Backpropagation through time (BPTT).
-BPTT is used to calculate the gradient \( \nabla_W \mathcal{L} \) by unfolding the network over time and applying the chain rule recursively through each time step.
-This enables the model to learn long-range dependencies within the sequence by propagating the error signal backward through time.
+The neural network is trained without explicit CSI by minimizing a binary cross-entropy loss, which quantifies the error between the predicted bit probability and the true binary label.
+Based on this per-sample loss, the mini-batch loss function is defined as